-The Maintenance Team currently consists of a full time Senior Maintenance Operative, two part-time Maintenance Operatives and five full-time Maintenance Operatives who work extremely hard to keep Birchwood clean, tidy and an attractive area to live in.
+The Maintenance Team currently consists of a full time Senior Maintenance Operative, one part-time Maintenance Operatives and five full-time Maintenance Operatives who work extremely hard to keep Birchwood clean, tidy and an attractive area to live in.

 What does the Team do?